OisinWrites/Pixel-Palace-Arcade/README.md

 34. In product details add content to select console for games.
 35. Have label for variant render in shopping bag or else N/A.
 36. Refine quantity selection in details and bag templates.
+37. Have remove from bag capability.
+38. Create blog app, with review model.